FTC Sues Walmart For Facilitating Money Transfer Fraud

 According to the FTC complaint, tens of millions of money transfers are sent or received at Walmart stores each year, which were processed by Walmart employees, who were not trained until at least May 2017 to deny fraudulent payouts.

+Walmart said associates are also prompted to ask specifically whether customers are conducting a money transfer based on outreach from a telemarketer.

+If the customer says that he or she is sending money to pay for a telemarketing purchase, Walmart's point of contact services system terminates the transaction, the company said.

-The FTC's investigation of Walmart's money transfer practices showed that Walmart knew about the role money transfer services play in scams and frauds.
+The FTC said its investigation of Walmart's money transfer practices showed that Walmart knew about the role money transfer services play in scams and frauds.

 The complaint cites numerous instances in which law enforcement investigations found that scammers relied on Walmart money transfers as a primary way to receive payments, including in telemarketing schemes such as IRS impersonation schemes, relative-in-need 'grandparent' scams, sweepstakes scams, and others.